Larouimohammed/Charik-Backend-Interview-Laroui-Mohammed-Kheireddine/README.md

 # Setup:

-### after successfully creating Private App in hubspot copy your Token and export then as env var .
+### after successfully creating Private App in hubspot copy your Token and export then as env var  follow this easy steps to get your djnago web server ready .

 - export  YOUR_HUBSPOT_TOKEN='past_your_token_here'
 - export  IMAGE_TAG='hubspot-apis-v1'